mdoering/backbone/life/Fungi/Ascomycota/Lecanoromycetes/Pertusariales/Megasporaceae/Aspicilia/Aspicilia aspera/README.md

 Index Fungorum

 #### Published in
-null
+Handbook of the lichens of the USSR 1: 198 (1971)

 #### Original name
-Aspicilia aspera var. aspera
+Aspicilia desertorum var. aspera Mereschk.

 ### Remarks
 null